Directed Brokerage Program Glossary

 Directed Brokerage Credits

-Refers to any entity or natural person that has discretionary authority or responsibility for the management of a client’s assets or other relationships of special trust.
+Refers to any entity, or a natural person, including a CFA Institute member, that has discretionary authority or responsibility for the management of a client’s assets or other relationships of special trust.

 A term that refers to actual cash.
 The antonym to soft dollars which refers to intangible credits.